-The 45 minute tours take place along the Spirit Trail and talk of the rich history of the local Skwxwu7mesh (Squamish) First Nation.
+The 45-minute tours take place along the Spirit Trail and speak to the rich history of the local Skwxwu7mesh (Squamish) First Nation.

 Summit Lodge Viewing Deck

-The first of the three main viewing points, the Summit Lodge viewing deck just steps from the gondola unloading platform.
+The first of the three main viewing points is the Summit Lodge viewing deck just steps from the gondola unloading platform.

 This is what you’re here for.

-The 5000 sq ft. viewing deck paints a massive panorama of sea and sky.
-The southwest facing position has spectacular views of the beautiful Sky-Pilot and Co-pilot Mountain peaks.
+The 5000 sq ft. viewing deck paints a massive panorama of both sea and sky.
+The deck’s southwest-facing position has spectacular views of the beautiful Sky-Pilot and Co-pilot Mountain peaks.